freshaf/zotero-rag/README.md

 ### Step 3: Get Your API Keys

 You need three things: Zotero API credentials, a Pinecone account, and an embedding provider.
+If you want to use the **web app chat interface** (AI-generated answers, not just search), you'll also need an LLM API key (see below).

 #### Zotero API Key